w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-If the long description is published within an HTML element on the same page as the image, the `longdesc` value can simply contain a fragment identifier (“hash link”) to the element containing the long description.
-This fragment identifier consists of an `#` and the value of the `id` attribute of the long description element.

-Usually this approach doesn’t need an additional link, if the description is in close proximity to the image.
-If the description isn't close, a visible link helps users find the long description.
+The `longdesc` attribute can also contain a fragment identifier (`#` followed by the `id` an the element on the same page - a “hash link”), to refer to an element containing the long description that is available on the same page as the image.
+This approach doesn’t need an additional link (by applying [Approach 3](#a-text-link-to-the-long-description-adjacent-to-the-image)) when the description is in close proximity to the image.

 {::nomarkdown}
 <%= code_start %>